📚

 • O: 6 valence electrons - 6 dots - 1 bond = -1 formal charge

-• When we are looking at the formal charges, we want the central atom to always have a formal charge of 0 or the most electronegative atom to have a negative formal charge.
-A formal charge of 0 means the electrons are localized, or not moving, and that representation of the molecule is the most stable.
+• When we are looking at the formal charges, we want the central atom to always have a formal charge of 0.
+A formal charge of 0 means the electrons are localized, or not moving.

 • One way we can lower the formal charge of Phosphorus to 0 is by adding a double bond: